Smana/workshop_kubernetes_2021/docs/01_local_kubernetes.md

 You can find more information on how to create a kubectl plugin [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/)

 In order to benefit from the plugins written by the community there's a tool named [**krew**](https://krew.sigs.k8s.io/)

-First of all install the binary following this [doc](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).

 Update the local index